Quadrature rules¶

 Setting degree=4 means that the quadrature rule will be exact only for integrands

 of total polynomial degree up to 4.
-This, of course, will introduce a greater numerical error than the default.
+This, of course, will introduce a greater numerical

-For integrals that do not specify a quadrature degree, the default may be keyed as
+For integrals that do not specify a fixed or maximum quadrature degree, a default value

-solve(), project(), or NonlinearVariationalProblem.
+project(), NonlinearVariationalProblem, or assemble().

 F = inner(grad(u), grad(v))*dx(degree=0) + inner(exp(u), v)*dx - inner(1, v)*dx